5.00 Admission to the College - Updated 8/18/14See version history

 A. Admission to the College does not imply that a student will be admitted immediately to a College program that has specified admission requirements.
 Before a student is admitted to a curriculum program, a series of placement tests is scheduled and an academic advising interview is arranged.
 Placement tests determine skill levels in mathematics, English, and reading.

 B. All degree and diploma programs require high school graduation or the equivalent.
-The high school graduation requirement is considered to have been met by graduation from a high school recognized by the United States Department of Education (USDE), from a high school accredited by an accrediting organization recognized by the Council for Higher Education (CHEA), a certified home school, by possession of a State High School Diploma Equivalency (GED Diploma), or by possession of an Adult High School Diploma.
+The high school graduation requirement is considered to have been met by graduation from a high school recognized by the United States Department of Education (USDE), from a high school recognized by the North Carolina State Board of Education, from a high school accredited by an accrediting organization recognized by the Council for Higher Education (CHEA), a certified home school, by possession of a State High School Diploma Equivalency (GED Diploma), or by possession of an Adult High School Diploma.

 C. Some degree programs have specific requirements for admission to the program.
 Such requirements can be obtained from the division director responsible for the program or a counselor.